-You will be required to wear a face-covering for the duration of your time in our concert buildings, in line with Public Health England guidance.
+Our staff will be wearing face-coverings for the duration of concerts and we politely request our audiences also do so, unless medically exempt.
 Hand-sanitiser and disposable face-masks will be available on the door.

-To maximise capacity as best and fairly as we can, you will only be able to purchase tickets in singles and pairs, and you should only purchase tickets to sit together with members of your own household.
-Please note that due to the limited capacity of these socially distanced concerts, ticket sales are restricted to a maximum of 2 tickets per event, per transaction.
+To maximise capacity as best and fairly as we can, you will only be able to purchase tickets in singles and pairs (and threes for some events in Barnsley and Doncaster).
+You should only purchase tickets to sit together with members of your own household.

-We will only be releasing a very limited number of tickets for each performance to ensure adequate social distancing of 2 metres minimum throughout.
-We will be operating a strict one-way only walk-way throughout the building, and politely request that you cooperate with our staff in adhering to these one-way systems and 2 metre distancing at all times.
+We will only be releasing a limited number of tickets for each performance in Sheffield and Barnsley to ensure adequate social distancing throughout.
+We will be operating a strict one-way only walk-way throughout the building, and politely request that you cooperate with our staff in adhering to these one-way systems and social distancing at all times.

 We will not be providing printed programmes for our autumn concerts.
 We will make the notes available online, in advance of the concert, so you can print your own copy or read them before the concert.